-At the time of getting a DUI, you might think the world’s come to an end.
-Not only could you face jail time but also lose insurance coverage on your automobile.
-Although a DUI is never a good thing, there are options for avoiding serious legal trouble and staying insured.
-With the information provided, you’ll learn about your options if you find yourself in this situation.
+When you get a DUI, you might think the world’s come to an end.
+Not only could you face jail time but you could also lose your car insurance coverage.
+Although a DUI is never a good thing, there are options for dealing with serious legal trouble and staying insured.

 Your driving record plays a significant role in how much you spend on car insurance.
-From the insurer’s perspective, someone with a DUI is risky.
-Because of that, it could have your policy canceled altogether, especially if you have more than one DUI on your record.
-However, if the insurance company decides to continue providing protection, you can anticipate higher premiums.
+From the insurer’s perspective, someone with a DUI is considered risky and therefore qualifies for high-risk car insurance.
+Some insurance companies will cancel your policy altogether, especially if you have more than one DUI on your record.
+However, if the insurance company decides to continue providing protection, you can anticipate higher premiums, especially if you need to have an SR-22 certificate on file with the state.

 - Michigan — The average rate of car insurance in the state of Michigan is $2,368.
 For DUI insurance, the policyholder would see an increase of 249 percent, a $5,900 jump.